Pronto

 Turnitin Flex Workshop Recordings & Updates

-Turnitin is a cloud-based service for originality checking, online grading and peer review that saves instructors time and provides rich feedback to students.
-Turnitin is used to support the submission, tracking, plagiarism prevention, and evaluation of student work online.
-As of April 2023, Turnitin also provides an evaluation of the likelihood of student writing being generated by AI (artificial intelligence).
+Turnitin is a cloud-based service integrated within Canvas for originality checking, online grading, and peer review that can save instructors time and support feedback to students.
+Turnitin can support the submission, tracking, plagiarism prevention, and evaluation of student work online.
+Turnitin also includes an AI writing detection tool which has been available at MiraCosta since spring of 2023.

 Dos: